 The dissertation is the single most important requirement for the Ph.D. in Sociology degree, and the student should start thinking about potential dissertation topics soon after admission.
 Information concerning Graduate School requirements regarding the dissertation is contained in the Graduate Catalog.

 Students may change the composition of the committee if necessary.
 First, the student must find a dissertation chair, who must first agree to serve and who must also be a member of the Graduate Faculty.
 Second, the student must identify the remaining members of the committee.
-Five committee members are needed, and at least one must be from outside of the Department of Sociology.
+Five committee members are needed, and at least one must be from outside of the Sociology program.
 After discussion with current chair/members and new/potential members, students may reconstitute a dissertation committee prior to the dissertation defense.
 Notification of the new members and chair is needed in writing to the Director of Graduate Studies who must submit the new roster.

 The student then prepares a detailed dissertation prospectus, showing clearly the purpose and scope of the research, its relation to the previous work in the field, its theoretical relevance and significance, and the research methods and techniques.
 The prospectus must contain a section documenting the student's training and abilities in using the proposed research methods and techniques.
 The dissertation committee will have at least two weeks to read the prospectus before the formal session.
 During summer months, students should consult with all committee members prior to arranging for any hearings.
 The prospectus must be approved by the dissertation committee in a formal session and filed in the graduate program office.
 A prospectus must be approved no later than the end of the full-time student's sixth semester in the Ph.D. in Sociology program for students with an SIU M.A. in Sociology and 8th semester for those with an external M.A. in Sociology.
 Failure to do so may preclude funding.

 The completed dissertation must be acceptable to the chair of the dissertation committee before being circulated among committee members for evaluation.
 After acceptance of the dissertation by the candidate's dissertation committee, an oral examination will be conducted by the committee in an open meeting, as specified by Graduate School regulations.
 This examination will be based upon the contents and implications of the dissertation.
 The examination should not be scheduled sooner than four weeks after the completed dissertation has been distributed to the dissertation committee.
-A public announcement and a copy of the dissertation shall be made available to other faculty of the department at least one week before the examination.
-Upon satisfactory completion of the oral examination, the student must follow the Graduate School rules for submission and subsequently submit a suitably bound copy to the department library.
+A public announcement and a copy of the dissertation shall be made available to other faculty of the program at least one week before the examination.
+Upon satisfactory completion of the oral examination, the student must follow the Graduate School rules for submission and subsequently submit a suitably bound copy to the program or school library.

 - Students will complete their Substantive Comprehensive Exam in the area of concentration.